 - Anxiety or Agitation

 - Muscle Aches

 Step #2 – Medication Management for Cravings

-- Propranolol: Mild anti-anxiety effects that can be useful as an adjunct treatment for opioid withdrawal.
+- Propranolol.
+Mild anti-anxiety effects that can be useful as an adjunct treatment for opioid withdrawal.

 Step #3 – Individualized Treatment Plan

 Depending on the individual needs of our clients, we may employ a combination of therapy, psychiatric medication, and holistic techniques to tackle all sides of addiction.
-Integrative talk therapies are extremely powerful in helping someone recover from addiction while medications (such as antidepressants) can target possible co-occurring mental health conditions that may have caused or worsened the addiction.
+Integrative talk therapies are powerful in helping someone recover from addiction while medications (such as antidepressants) can target possible co-occurring mental health conditions that may have caused or worsened the addiction.
 We have also found that using holistic therapies alongside traditional techniques enforces positive habits and coping mechanisms for long-term sobriety.
-Each of our holistic therapies encourages the natural healing process of the body and speeds up the recovery process.
+Each of our holistic therapies encourages the natural healing process of the body and speeds up recovery.